credativ/plutono/dashboard-schemas/README.md

 # Dashboard Schemas

-Schema description documents for [Grafana Dashboard JSON](https://grafana.com/docs/grafana/latest/reference/dashboard/) and core panels.
+Schema description documents for [Plutono Dashboard JSON](https://grafana.com/docs/grafana/latest/reference/dashboard/) and core panels.

 > **Note:** This directory is experimental.
 The schemas are not currently
-> implemented or enforced in Grafana.
+> implemented or enforced in Plutono.

 Schemas are defined in [Cue](https://cuelang.org/).
 Cue was chosen because it strongly facilitates our primary use cases - [schema